 Introduction

-The parties agree that this Microsoft Online Services Data Protection Addendum (“DPA”) sets forth their obligations with respect to the processing and security of Customer Data and Personal Data in connection with the Online Services.
-The DPA is incorporated by reference into the Online Services Terms (or successor location in the Use Rights).
+The parties agree that this Microsoft Products and Services Data Protection Addendum (“DPA”) sets forth their obligations with respect to the processing and security of Customer Data, Professional Services Data, and Personal Data in connection with the Products and Services.
+The DPA is incorporated by reference into the Product Terms and other Microsoft agreements.
 The parties also agree that, unless a separate Professional Services agreement exists, this DPA governs the processing and security of Professional Services Data.
 Separate terms, including different privacy and security terms, govern Customer’s use of Non-Microsoft Products.

-In the event of any conflict or inconsistency between the DPA Terms and any other terms in Customer’s volume licensing, the DPA Terms shall prevail.
-The provisions of the DPA Terms supersede any conflicting provisions of the Microsoft Privacy Statement that otherwise may apply to processing of Customer Data, Personal Data, or Professional Services Data as defined herein.
-For clarity, consistent with Clause 10 of the Standard Contractual Clauses in Attachment 2, the Standard Contractual Clauses prevail over any other term of the DPA Terms.
+In the event of any conflict or inconsistency between the DPA Terms and any other terms in Customer’s volume licensing agreement, the DPA Terms shall prevail.
+The provisions of the DPA Terms supersede any conflicting provisions of the Microsoft Privacy Statement that otherwise may apply to processing of Customer Data, Professional Services Data, or Personal Data, as defined herein.
+For clarity, consistent with Clause 10 of the 2010 Standard Contractual Clauses in Attachment 1, when the 2010 Standard Contractual Clauses are applicable, the 2010 Standard Contractual Clauses prevail over any other term of the DPA Terms.

 Microsoft makes the commitments in this DPA to all customers with volume license agreements.
-These commitments are binding on Microsoft with regard to Customer regardless of (1) the Use Rights that is otherwise applicable to any given Online Services subscription, or (2) any other agreement that references the OST.
+These commitments are binding on Microsoft with regard to Customer regardless of (1) the Product Terms that are otherwise applicable to any given Product subscription or license, or (2) any other agreement that references the Product Terms.

 Applicable DPA Terms and Updates